jecki/logicConverter/Parsing_the_Principia.md

 We will not delve into this topic deeper, here.
 Instead, we will next construct a grammar for a less trivial case, namely, that of arithmetic formulae with all four basic arithmetic operations and of arbitrary size and complexity.

-### Setting up a development environment for EBNF grammars

-Now, before we can start to write down the grammar for our arithmetic formulae, we need to set up a development environment for EBNF grammars.
-The easiest way to do so is to use the [DHParser](https://gitlab.lrz.de/badw-it/DHParser) tool.

 ### A grammar for arithmetic formulae

+Writing grammars without putting it to the test is like learning to swim on the dry land.
+So, before we start to write down the grammar for our arithmetic formulae, we will set up a development environment for EBNF grammars that allows us to match documents containing arithmetic formulae against our grammar.
+The easiest way to do so is to install the [DHParser](https://gitlab.lrz.de/badw-it/DHParser) framework.
+This has to be done in two steps.
+First you need to install [python](https://www.python.org): Head over to the [python website](https://www.python.org) and download the latest version for your operating system.
+Then, in order to install the DHParser framework, open a terminal and type: `pip install dhparser`.
+In case you receive a complaint about the "pip" package missing, you should try to run `python -m ensurepip`, first.

+Next, we will create a working directory for our grammar-experiment and either change to this directory or open a terminal in this directory.
+As this is operating-systemy specific I will not describe it here.